Loved ones still searching for shooters who killed two Warren Central students

-INDIANAPOLIS - Balloons were released Saturday afternoon outside Warren Central High School in memory of a man who should have graduated from there last May.
+INDIANAPOLIS, Ind. – Balloons were released Saturday afternoon outside Warren Central High School in memory of a man who should have graduated from there last May.
 Angel Mejia-Alfaro was a few weeks from graduation before his life was cut short due to gun violence.

-Last year, shortly after midnight on Sunday morning, May 7, police said a group of teens were buying shoes when someone opened fire in a parking killing Mejia-Alfaro and injuring two other Warren Central students.
+Last year, shortly after midnight on Sunday morning, May 7, police said a group of teens were buying shoes when someone opened fire in a parking lot, killing Mejia-Alfaro and injuring two other Warren Central students.

+Mejia-Alfaro was pronounced dead at the scene.
 Dijon Anderson was also shot that day.
 He died on May 23.

 Police have released photos of men they consider to be persons of interest, but no arrests have been made.

 “It’s hard," said Christa Frazier, Anderson's mother.
 "We have to live with this for a whole year.
 No justice.
-No arrests. and no answers yet.
+No arrests and no answers yet.
 I still don’t know exactly what happened to my son."

 Mejia-Alfaro's friends want anyone with information to come forward soon so everyone can get closure.